DevExpress/devextreme-documentation/api-reference/10 UI Components/dxRangeSelector/1 Configuration/scale/breaks/breaks.md

 ![DevExtreme HTML5 JavaScript Charts Scale Breaks](/images/ChartJS/visual_elements/scale-breaks_range-selector.png)

-Each object in the **breaks** array configures a single scale break.
-We recommend that a scale break range exceeds the tick interval twice.
+Each object in the **breaks** array configures a single scale break.A scale break range should be at least two tick intervals.
 Otherwise, the break might not be visible.

 #####See Also#####
 - [breakStyle](/api-reference/10%20UI%20Components/dxRangeSelector/1%20Configuration/scale/breakStyle '/Documentation/ApiReference/UI_Components/dxRangeSelector/Configuration/scale/breakStyle/')